 1| GET A TREASURE FOR EACH PERSON

 Before you leave on your camping trip, be sure to get a treasure for everyone who will be participating in the treasure hunt.
 The sky is the limit here.
 We usually grab something from the dollar store (because kids are so easy to please) and maybe a fun treat Treasure hunt is a great way for you to get your kids moving and active.
 But you could also get the adults present to participate in them too as it can be a fun activity to do.

 If you want to wrap the gifts, do it before you leave.
 Then stash the treasures in your camping gear totes so you won't forget them!

 - stickers, coloring books, toy cars, camping gadget, mini lotion, hair accessory, jerky, treats

 2| PRINT THE CLUES BEFORE YOU GO

 Your clues can be as fancy or simple as you like.
 Some years my mom and her sister would write very basic clues and others my super creative cousins would write full themed clues such as Disney, Pirates of the Caribbean, Pioneers, or a compass course.

-The clues can be fancy or just written on line paper like this:
+The clues can be fancy or just written on line paper.